-Mathematics will continue as a priority in 2008, with a focus on Chance & Data, supported by First Steps Numeracy and Getting It Right teacher time.
+Mathematics continued as a priority in 2008, with a focus on Chance & Data, supported by First Steps Numeracy and Getting It Right teacher time.
+This was the last year that Hillcrest qualified for a Getting It Right teacher in Numeracy

-Oral Language (K-P)
+Language -Writing(K-7)

-The focus of strategies was to provide quality professional development for staff, and to develop tools that could accurately measure oral language.
+The focus of strategies was to provide quality professional development for staff, and to develop tools that could accurately measure written language.
 Comprehensive profiling of students occurred.

-These profiles will inform planning for 2008, especially for our 62 students with English as a Second Language.
+These profiles will inform planning for 2009, especially for our 62 students with English as a Second Language.